MicrosoftDocs/visualstudio-docs/docs/ide/visual-cpp-intellisense-configuration.md

 ---
-title: Configure a C++ project for IntelliSense ms.date: 04/25/2018 ms.technology: vs-ide-general ms.topic: conceptual
+title: Configure a C++ project for IntelliSense ms.date: 10/08/2018 ms.technology: vs-ide-general ms.topic: conceptual
-author: gewarren
+author: mblome
-ms.author: gewarren
+ms.author: mblome
-manager: douge
+manager: wpickett
 ms.workload:
   - "cplusplus"
 ---
 # Configure a C++ project for IntelliSense

 In some cases, you might need to manually configure your C++ project to get IntelliSense working properly.
-For MSBuild projects (based on .vcxproj files) you can adjust settings in project properties.
+For MSBuild projects (based on .vcxproj files), you can adjust settings in project properties.
 For non-MSBuild projects, you adjust settings in the CppProperties.json file in the root directory of the project.
 In some cases, you may need to create a hint file to help IntelliSense understand macro definitions.
 The Visual Studio IDE helps you identify and fix IntelliSense problems.

 ## Single-file IntelliSense

 When you open a file that is not included in a project, Visual Studio provides some IntelliSense support but by default no error squiggles are shown.
-If the **Navigation Bar** says *Miscellaneous Files* then that probably explains why you are not seeing error squiggles under incorrect code, or why a preprocessor macro is not defined.
+If the **Navigation Bar** says *Miscellaneous Files*, then that probably explains why you are not seeing error squiggles under incorrect code, or why a preprocessor macro is not defined.

 ## Check the Error List